Assassination of Chris Hani: Context

-After the election of the white-dominant National Party in 1948, South Africa was characterised by ‘apartheid’, an engrained and dominating system of institutionalised segregation which encouraged the discrimination of coloured demographics.
+After the election of the white-dominant National Party in 1948, South Africa was characterised by apartheid, an ingrained and dominating system of institutionalised segregation which encouraged the discrimination of coloured demographics.
 The strength of apartheid at this time was founded upon a political culture of white supremacy, in particular by those of the Conservative Party and National Party, and was adopted by the South African government as formal policy in 1948.
 In 1950 the Population Registration Act provided a framework of segregation by formally categorising South African citizens by various racial classes.

 During this time anti-apartheid political groups such as the Afrapix and ANC became heavily organised and employed both passive and aggressive methods to challenge the longevity of apartheid.
 From 1963 until 1990 Nelson Mandela, founder of the Umkhonto we Sizwe (MK) was imprisoned resulting in international support of anti-apartheid progress.
 From 1985 the United Kingdom and United States imposed an economic sanction upon South Africa, especially upon the importation of coal and uranium, in attempt to strong-arm a democratic election.
 These sanctions alongside pressure from the United Nations were largely ineffective due to various loop-holes and the independent strength of the South African economy.
 In 1994 South Africa held its first full democratic election inclusive of all racial votes, resulting in the election of the African National Congress who secured 63.1% of the popular vote and 252 seats in the National Assembly.
-The ANC has been the governing party of South Africa until present.
+The ANC has been the governing party of South Africa since then.